spiral-project/daybed.js/README.md

 ### Setup

-As the main developper of your app, you will start by defining a *model* on the Daybed server.
+As the main developper of your app, it's common to start by defining a *model* on the Daybed server.

 Let's say you want to build an app to list the books you would like to read.